 Riomaggiore, the southernmost village of Cinque Terre, is only 101 miles (163 km) from Florence, but driving is tricky on the steep coastal roads and Florence has a compact historic center that is best explored on foot.
 Taking a train may take a bit longer than traveling by car, but it removes the complication of driving and parking.

 Frequent Trains from Cinque Terre-Riomaggiore to Florence

 There are an average of 10 trains, but often more, from Riomaggiore in Cinque Terre to Florence’s Santa Maria Novella station each day, so finding a departure time which fits your schedule is easy.
 When booking pay close attention when choosing a train as all routes include at least one change along the way, and many require two.

 Routes from Riomaggiore in Cinque Terre to Florence almost always include connections from one Regionale train to another.
 There are some rarer routes which include a leg of the trip on a faster Intercity or Frecciabianca train.
 The fastest routes take as little as 2 hours and 37 minutes, but the slowest trains including multiple changes can take up to 5 hours.
 Ticket prices begin at $19.

 Be aware that train travel on weekends and holidays typically means less frequent service and longer travel times.

 Direct Trains from Cinque Terre-Riomaggiore to Florence

 There are no direct trains from Riomaggiore in Cinque Terre to Florence.
 All routes require at least once change along the way, most commonly in La Spezia and/or Pisa.

 Amenities on Trains from Cinque Terre-Riomaggiore to Florence

-Regionale trains are the most basic Trenitalia trains.
+Regionale trains are basic.
 There are no reservations or seat assignments, so seating is first-come, first-served.
 There are sometimes both 1st and 2nd class cars on Regionale trains, so be sure to choose an available seat in the appropriate class car for your ticket.
 Regionale trains do not offer food service or a café car, and the air conditioning and power outlets can be unreliable.